 Dr. Camp is the Director of the Neurocognitive and Geriatric Psychiatry Program in the UT Southwestern Psychiatry Outpatient Clinic.
 She is also the Associate Program Director of the combined Psychiatry and Neurology Residency Program.
 She serves on the teaching and training committee for the American Association for Geriatric Psychiatry and on the fellowship award committee and workshop selection committee for the Association for Academic Psychiatry.

 Dr. Camp has delivered several dozen presentations and published a variety of academic articles and book chapters on geriatric psychiatry and medical education.
-She is also a reviewer for the journals Medical Education and Academic Psychiatry.
+She is a reviewer for the journals Academic Medicine and Medical Education and an editorial board member for the journal Academic Psychiatry.

-Dr. Camp is a member of several professional organizations, including the Dallas County Medical Society, the Texas Medical Association, and the American Association of Directors of Psychiatric Residency Training.
+She is a member of the American Association of Directors of Psychiatric Residency Training.